amritessh/ezMedSafe/ezmedsafe-backend-node/README.md

 ### 📊 Monitoring & Tracing

-Prometheus Metrics: The backend exposes custom application metrics (e.g., API request count/latency, LLM call count/latency) and default Node.js process metrics at the /metrics endpoint.
+* **Prometheus Metrics**: The backend exposes custom application metrics (e.g., API request count/latency, LLM call count/latency) and default Node.js process metrics at the /metrics endpoint.

-Centralized Logging: Logs from this service are collected by Filebeat and sent to Elasticsearch, viewable in Kibana.
+* **Centralized Logging**: Logs from this service are collected by Filebeat and sent to Elasticsearch, viewable in Kibana.

-Distributed Tracing: Requests flowing through this backend are traced using OpenTelemetry and can be visualized in Jaeger.
+* **Distributed Tracing**: Requests flowing through this backend are traced using OpenTelemetry and can be visualized in Jaeger.**